 The maitake and reishi varieties are among the best to forage when seeking to add some more protein to your diet.

 Artichokes – When you go green, you just simply cannot go wrong with it in your garden.
-Asparagus is both filling and offers a significant source of fiber, in addition to protein.
+Artichokes are both filling and offers a significant source of fiber, in addition to protein.

 Brussel Sprouts – As a child, you might have tried to hide the brussel sprouts under your plate to avoid being forced to eat them, but get over that finicky part of your nature and start growing some of these little gems right away.
 Brussel sprouts are nearly equally high in both fiber and protein.